Can You Drink On Ibuprofen?

 Can I Drink Alcohol With Ibuprofen?
 Alcohol Half-Life

-Alcohol is a psychoactive substance that affects the central nervous system and is consumed globally.
+Alcohol is a psychoactive drug that influences the central nervous system and is consumed globally.
 The half-life of a drug or substance refers to the time required for the concentration of the substance in the bloodstream to reduce by half.
-Alcohol is metabolized primarily by the liver, and its half-life can vary based on numerous factors.
+Alcohol is metabolized predominantly by the liver, and its half-life can vary based on numerous factors.

 On average, the half-life of alcohol is approximately 4-5 hours, meaning that it takes 4-5 hours for the concentration of alcohol in the bloodstream to decrease by half.
 For example, if a person’s blood alcohol level is 0.08%, it will take approximately 4-5 hours for the level to decrease to 0.04%.